PyJaipur/100DaysOfCode/premanshupareek/README.md

 ## Day 11
 1. Learned about the APIs
 2. Worked on implementing a JSON endpoint that serves the same information as displayed in the HTML endpoints for an item in the catalog

+## Day 12
+1. Worked on making the web app responsive
+2. Started the section 5 of the Udemy JS course